MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrieveblob.md

 ## -description

-The function retrieves a value from an exisisting, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveBlob function retrieves a blob value from an existing, intialized AcxObjectBag that contains values.

 ## -parameters